Course and Program Design

 - Faculty share summative assessments that align with course goals and student learning outcomes, explaining how students’ mastery of learning outcomes can be observed.

-- Faculty and the CETL design team agree on the flow for each module, including but not limited to preassessments and surveys; content; formative assessment; scheduled communications and automated, just-in-time responses triggered by learner engagement and performance data; summative assessment; and opportunities for student metacognition.
+- Faculty and the CETLOE design team agree on the flow for each module, including but not limited to preassessments and surveys; content; formative assessment; scheduled communications and automated, just-in-time responses triggered by learner engagement and performance data; summative assessment; and opportunities for student metacognition.

-- Faculty and the CETL design team work to build out content modules, following universal design guidelines.
+- Faculty and the CETLOE design team work to build out content modules, following universal design guidelines.
 If other faculty who aren’t a part of the design process will use this version of the course, we can build a companion teaching guide, if faculty wish.

 - Early course communications are written and scheduled, including those that introduce the instructor(s), explain what the course is about and why it’s important, outline technology requirements, state special fees, etc.